Middle-Earth Profiles: Nienor

 However, Glaurung is that ‘little interaction’.

-Twice he manipulates them into paths that would eventually lead to their ruin.
+Twice he manipulates Hurin's children into paths that would eventually lead to their ruin.
 The first is when he sends Turin on a wild goose chase back north after the sack of Nargothrond, and erasing Nienor’s memory is the second.
 If you wanted to believe in the curse, you could point to these two events.

-Nienor more so than Turin could be a case of the curse at work, though not through some invisible hand, but rather through direct manipulation of a physical agent at the opportune time.
+Nienor more so than Turin could be a case of the curse at work, though not through some invisible hand, but rather through the direct manipulation of a physical agent at the opportune time.
 Still, just as with her brother’s choices to not heed the advice of others or think about the consequences of his actions led to his own end, Nienor’s own choice to disobey Morwen and leave Doriath similarly started the series of events that would lead to her encounter with the dragon.

 Nienor’s suicide is the result of two incompatible personalities, two incompatible lifestyles and past histories, forced to recognize each other and thus cancel each other out.
 This is what makes her psychology so convoluted and ultimately tragic.